 About the Species

-NOAA Fisheries and its partners are dedicated to conserving and rebuilding the fin whale population.
+NOAA Fisheries and its partners are dedicated to conserving and rebuilding fin whale populations.
 We use innovative techniques to study, protect, and rescue these endangered whales.
 We engage our partners as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, create whale-safe shipping practices, and reduce ocean noise.

 For management purposes, we divide fin whales in U.S. into four stocks: